KrzysztofBudkiewicz/Portfolio/README.md

-# Portfolio
-This is a portfolio of a junior software tester

 ## About me

 I am an organized, responsible and thorough person.
 I pay attention to the smallest details.
 I also have highly developed analytical skills due to my previous position.